Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Yellowroot plants usually grow from 6 to 14 inches tall.
 After emerging in early spring, flower buds quickly develop into small white/purple flowers.
 Each plant produces a single, green raspberry-like fruit which turns red in July.

 Yellowroot rhizomes (roots and stems) should be dried for future use.
 As the name implies, the rhizomes are bright yellow when bark is scraped with a fingernail or digging tool.
 The plant likes rich soil and is usually found growing in patches on shady creek banks along with May apple, trillium, bloodroot, and black cohosh.

-Yellowroot is often used in place of goldenseal (Hydrastis Canadensis).
-Both plants have similar properties and can be used for the same purposes but are not identical plants.
+Yellowroot can be used in place of goldenseal (Hydrastis Canadensis).
+Both plants have similar properties and can be used for the same purposes.

 * Avoid yellowroot in pregnancy.
 Do not use if you have high blood pressure.
 Do not use internally for more than three weeks.
 (The plant should not be eaten or chewed while fresh.)
 The safety of yellowroot in nursing women, children, and people with kidney and liver disease is unknown.
 Side effects are rare but yellowroot can cause mouth irritation and nervousness.
 Yellowroot may also cause motion sickness in some individuals.
 Discontinue use if dizziness occurs.
 Always consult with a physician or health care professional before using any herbal remedy.